 - Two valid IDs (UMID, SSS, TIN, NBI clearance, etc.)

 - Proof of Billing (Meralco, Maynilad, credit card billing statements, phone bills, etc.)

 - Some banks require 2×2 or 1×1 photos

-Online Banking allows bank transactions over the internet and it is usually secured through various measures.
-You can access your bank account 24/7 anywhere unless there is a maintenance period.
+Online Banking allows bank transactions over the internet and is usually secured through various measures.
+You can access your bank account 24/7, anywhere, unless there is a maintenance period.
 You can access investments, pay bills, transfer funds, and check your account balance and transaction history.

-However, not all is comfortable with making financial transactions online.
-Many fear of being a victim of fraudulent activities.
+However, not all are comfortable with making financial transactions online.
+Many fear being a victim of fraudulent activities.
 You can keep your details safe by applying security measures such as constantly changing your password.

 When getting a quick cash loan from Cash Mart, one requirement is having a bank account (with ATM Card) where your cash will be disbursed.
-If you are self-employed, having a bank account means you can have banks statements which you may use as proof of income.
+If you are self-employed, having a bank account means you can have bank statements that you may use as proof of income.